Climate of Alaska: East

 The climate of the east of Alaska is best described as extreme and is an excellent example of a true continental subarctic climate.
 Some of the hottest and coldest temperatures in Alaska occur around the area near Fairbanks.
-The summers can have temperatures reaching into the 90s °F (near 34 °C), while in the winter, the temperature can fall below -50 F, and in rare cases, below -60 F. Precipitation is generally sparse around the year, peaking during the summer months, and virtually all precipitation between October and April falls as snow.
+The summers can have temperatures reaching into the 90s °F (near 34 °C).
+In the winter, the temperature can fall below -50 F, and in rare cases, below -60 F. Precipitation is generally sparse around the year, peaking during the summer months, and virtually all precipitation between October and April falls as snow.
 Ice fog is a significant hazard during especially cold periods between November and March.

 North

 The climate in the extreme north of Alaska is what would be expected for an area north of the Arctic Circle.
-It is an Arctic climate (Köppen E) with long, very cold winters and short, cool summers.
+It is an Arctic climate (Köppen EF) with long, very cold winters and short, cool summers.
 The sun does not rise at all during some weeks in the winter, and is out for 24 hours during some weeks in the summer.
-However, despite 24 hours of sunshine in the summertime, the average low temperature is barely above freezing in Utqiaġvik in July, at 36 F and snow may fall any month of the year.
+Despite 24 hours of sunshine in the summertime, the average low temperature is barely above freezing in Utqiaġvik in July, at 36 F and snow may fall any month of the year.
 North Alaska is the coldest region in Alaska.

 Temperature comparison

 Data

 The highest and lowest recorded temperatures in Alaska are both in the Interior.
 The highest is 100 F in Fort Yukon on June 27, 1915.
 The lowest Alaska temperature is −80 F in Prospect Creek on January 23, 1971, 1 F-change above the lowest temperature recorded in continental North America (in Snag, Yukon, Canada).
-Alaska also holds the extreme US record low temperatures for every month except September and October.
+Alaska holds the extreme US record low temperatures for every month except September, where Big Piney, Wyoming recorded −15 °F on September 20, 1983.
+The coldest temperature recorded in Alaska in September was −13 °F in Arctic Village on September 30, 1970.